story of nine remarkable curators, conservators and preparators

 For 47 years, the public visited the American Indian Hall to

-enjoy and learn from artifacts created by the peoples of South
+see artifacts created by the peoples of South

 and Central America, the American Southwest, and California.